This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 How to Install a Font on Mac?

-Apple made installing new fonts on a Mac super simple, but you need to download a font to start.
+Apple made installing new fonts on a Mac super simple, but you need to download fonts to start.
 Once on the computer, double-click on it as if you were running a program.
-The Font Book should open where you need to choose “Install Font.”
+The Font Book App should open where you need to choose “Install Font.”

 Other ways to install a font include customizing which users can access these new fonts.
 Once added, the font should appear in your applications such as Pages and Word.
 However, some applications will require you to manually import or refresh the fonts to make them appear.